-In order to proceed with the examination of the application without having to wait until the expiry of the six-months’ time limit for response, the applicant may explicitly waive his right to a communication pursuant to Rule 161(1) and Rule 162.
-Provided that on entry into the European phase, he has also already responded, where required, to the WO‑ISA, the IPER or the SISR and paid the claims fees, no communication under Rules 161 and Rule 162 will be issued.
-If this is not the case, the communication will be issued and the application will be processed only after expiry of the six-month period, even in the presence of a request under the PACE programme (see E‑VIII, 4E-VIII, 3.2).
+In order to proceed with the examination of the application without having to wait until the expiry of the six-month time limit for response, applicants the applicant may explicitly waive his their right to a communication pursuant to Rule 161(1) and Rule 162.
+Provided that, on entry into the European phase, he has they have also already responded, where required, to the WO‑ISA, the IPER or the SISR and paid the claims fees, no communication under Rules 161 and Rule 162 will be issued (see the Notice from the EPO dated 5 April 2011, OJ EPO 2011, 354).
+If this is not the case, the communication will be issued and the application will be processed only after expiry of the six-month period, even in the presence of a request under the PACE programme (see E‑VIII, 4).

 Where the EPO is an elected Office, the international preliminary examination report and the documents attached to it must be considered in accordance with E‑IX, 4.3.

-Where a translation of the priority is required (see A‑III, 6.8, and F‑VI, 3.4), an invitation to file it according to Rule 53(3) may be sent by the examining division only after the period according to Rule 161(1) has expired (see A‑III, 6.8.2).
+Where a translation of the priority document is required (see A‑III, 6.8, and F‑VI, 3.4), an invitation to file it according to Rule 53(3) may be sent by the examining division only after the period according to Rule 161(1) has expired (see A‑III, 6.8.2).